Matthew 25

 [15] And to one indeed he gave five talents, then to another two, then to another one; to each according to their own ability; and he went on his journey immediately.

-Comments Matthew 25:15 “Talent”: the talent in this parable refers to the success of staying firm in the faith, similar to understanding.
-Another way of thinking about it is that the talent is the gift that a person maintains in the soul.
-As the Bible says, the disciples can stay in prayer day and night, which is a gift to stay firm.
-A similar way to think about it is that you start to do a Bible commentary, and not every day you will enjoy doing it, but in you, there is a whispering voice telling you that you need to do it; that is a gift to stay firm.
-The Holy Spirit stays firm inside of us; maintain this gift of staying firm through the power of the Holy Spirit.
-He is like a whispering voice inside of us, telling us and pushing us to do what we need to do for the Lord.
-(Notice that “he went on his journey,” so, in this context, it makes sense for us to understand the talent as the success of staying firm in connection with the Lord by prayer.)
+Comments Matthew 25:15 “Talent.”
+The talent here in this parable refers to the success of staying firm in faith.
+Another way you can think about it is: the talent is the gift that a person maintains in the soul; for example, the Bible tells us that the disciples could stay in prayer day and night, which is a gift to stay firm in faith.
+A similar way of thinking about it is: you start working on a Bible commentary, and not every day you enjoy doing it, but in you there is a whispering voice from the Lord telling you to continue, and that is a gift to stay firm in faith.
+The Holy Spirit, who stays firm inside of us, maintains this gift through the power of the Holy Spirit.
+The Holy Spirit is like a whispering voice inside us, telling us and pushing us to do what we need to do for the Lord.
+(Notice that “he went on his journey,” so, in this context, it makes sense for us to understand the talent as the success of staying firm in faith and in connection with the Lord by prayer.)

-Questions and Answers Related to Verse 15
+Questions and Answers Related to the Gift of Talent

 Q: Is the talent in this parable given to the soul?
 A: The talent is given only to the soul.